mhaugrud/msumcspy/_sources/ClassesBasics/MethodswithParameters.rst

     print(p.getBalance())

-Criminals can be quite clever as demonstrated in the activecode below.
-Edit the deposit method to check that the amount parameter is not negative before adjusting the balance.
+What would happen if a clever account holder deposited a negative amount to the account.
+Run the activecode below to see.
+Edit the deposit method to check that the amount parameter is not negative before if adjusts the balance.

 .. activecode:: chp13_classes5